What is InvestEU?

 -need EU backing in order to get off the ground;

 -achieve a multiplier effect and where possible crowd-in private investment;

 -help meet EU policy objectives.

-How will InvestEU provide capital support to SMEs?
+How does InvestEU provide capital support to SMEs?

-The financing will typically take place through financial intermediaries that take equity participations, convertible loans and other equity-type financing.
-These intermediaries would typically be independent commercially-run fund managers that select companies with adequate return prospects, driven by a commercial logic when selecting companies in which to invest or provide other forms of financing.
-The InvestEU intervention will done on commercial terms and crowd in private investors.
+The financing typically takes place through financial intermediaries that take equity participations, convertible loans and other equity-type financing.
+These intermediaries are typically independent commercially-run fund managers that select companies with adequate return prospects, driven by a commercial logic when selecting companies in which to invest or provide other forms of financing.
+The InvestEU intervention is done on commercial terms and crowds in private investors.